snowzach/doods/README.md

 ### TLS/HTTPS
 You can enable https by setting the config option server.tls = true and pointing it to your keyfile and certfile.
-To create a self-signed cert: `openssl req -new -newkey rsa:2048 -days 3650 -nodes -x509 -keyout server.key -out server.crt`
+To create a self-signed cert: `openssl req -new -newkey rsa:2048 -days 3650 -nodes -x509 -keyout server.key -out server.crt` You will need to mount these in the container and adjust the config to find them.

 ### Detector Config
 Detector config must be done with a configuration file.
 The default config includes one Tensorflow lite mobilenet detector.